abwilf/posture/README.md

                         before notification.
   --min_visibility_threshold MIN_VISIBILITY_THRESHOLD
-                        Threshold of how confident model must be in the visibillity of the least visible joint in an angle triad
+                        Threshold of how confident model must be in the visibility of the least visible joint in an angle triad
   --capture_frequency CAPTURE_FREQUENCY
                         Number of seconds between capturing frames for